openedx/openedx-webhooks/docs/details.rst

 The bot has to choose:

-- The Jira project to create the issue in,
-- The initial status of the Jira issue,
-- The Jira labels to apply to the issue,
 - The GitHub labels to apply to the pull request.

 Pull requests fall into a number of categories, which determine how it is